Chamomile Helps Arthritis, Blood Thinning and Oral Pain

 The researchers concluded that, “Chamomile, honey, curcumin and Benzydamine mouthwashes may be the most advantageous in terms of the prevention of intolerable OM.”

 Furthermore, Germany’s equivalent to our FDA (The German Commission E) actually comes right out with it!
-They actually tell their citizens about chamomile, and recommend chamomile as an oral infusion or gargle for inflammation, soreness or pain in the mucous membranes of the mouth!
+They actually tell their citizens about chamomile, and recommend it as an oral infusion or gargle for inflammation, soreness or pain in the mucous membranes of the mouth!

 Another META-ANALYSIS looked at some articles that encompassed 9 different oral solutions to treat oral mucositis and